torvalds/linux/Documentation/arch/arm64/hugetlbpage.rst

 (D4.5.3, ARM DDI 0487C.a) that hints to the MMU to indicate that it is one of a contiguous set of entries that can be cached in a single TLB entry.

-The contiguous bit is used in Linux to increase the mapping size at the pmd and pte (last) level.
+The contiguous bit is used in GNU/Linux to increase the mapping size at the pmd and pte (last) level.
 The number of supported contiguous entries varies by page size and level of the page table.